discordjs/guide/guide/miscellaneous/useful-packages.md

 const date = dayjs(input.first().content).toDate();
 ```

-Using the "Duration" plugin, you could tell the user how many days in the future or past the date is:
+Using the [duration plugin](https://day.js.org/docs/en/durations/durations), you could tell the user how many days in the future or past the date is:

 ```js
 if (date.isValid()) {